anthony-ng/anthony-ng.github.io/README.md

 * Refactor your JavaScript source files!
 * Refactor your spec files!

-### Release 2 : JavaScript Constructor Function Objects
+### Release 2 : Prototype-Based Object-Oriented Javascript

 In this release we will AGAIN create an orange tree, age the tree, grow oranges on the tree, and pick fruit off the tree.
-We will model all of this using JavaScript constructor functions and Prototypes.
+We will model all of this using JavaScript constructors and prototypes.

 * One by one, copy the plain old js objects spec into the typed objects spec.
   However, change them to use the `new OrangeTree` and `prototype` syntax as you